-Paul Ohm is an Associate Professor of Law at the University of Colorado Law School.
+Paul Ohm is a Professor of Law at Georgetown University Law Center.

 He writes in the areas of information privacy, computer crime law, intellectual property, and criminal procedure.
 Before joining the University of Colorado, in 2006, he worked for the U.S. Department of Justice’s Computer Crime and Intellectual Property Section as an Honors Program trial attorney.
 Before that, he served as law clerk to Judge Betty Fletcher of the U.S. Ninth Circuit Court of Appeals and Judge Mariana Pfaelzer of the U.S. District Court for the Central District of California.
 He attended the UCLA Law School where he served as Articles Editor of the UCLA Law Review.
 Prior to law school, Ohm worked for several years as a computer programmer and network systems administrator, and before that he earned undergraduate degrees in computer science and electrical engineering from Yale University.

 Jules Polotensky is Co-chair and Director of the Future of Privacy Forum,